bytedance/GiantMIDI-Piano/README.md

 ## FAQ
 If users met "Too many requests!
 Sleep for 3600 s" when downloading, it means that YouTube has limited the number of videos for downloading.
 Users could either 1) Wait until YouTube unblock your IP (1 days or a few weeks), or 2) try to use another machine with a different IP for downloading.

-If users still have difficulty when downloading or transcribing, please contact Qiuqiang Kong for support without hesitation.

 ## Contact
 Qiuqiang Kong, kongqiuqiang@bytedance.com

 ## Cite
 [1] Qiuqiang Kong, Bochen Li, Jitong Chen, and Yuxuan Wang.
-"GiantMIDI-Piano: A large-scale MIDI dataset for classical piano music." arXiv preprint arXiv:2010.07061 (2020). [[pdf]](https://arxiv.org/pdf/2010.07061.pdf)
+"GiantMIDI-Piano: A large-scale MIDI dataset for classical piano music." arXiv preprint arXiv:2010.07061 (2020). [https://arxiv.org/pdf/2010.07061](https://arxiv.org/pdf/2010.07061)

 [2] Qiuqiang Kong, Bochen Li, Xuchen Song, Yuan Wan, and Yuxuan Wang.
-"High-resolution Piano Transcription with Pedals by Regressing Onsets and Offsets Times." arXiv preprint arXiv:2010.01815 (2020). [[pdf]](https://arxiv.org/pdf/2010.01815)
+"High-resolution Piano Transcription with Pedals by Regressing Onsets and Offsets Times." arXiv preprint arXiv:2010.01815 (2020). [https://arxiv.org/pdf/2010.01815](https://arxiv.org/pdf/2010.01815)

 ## License
-Apache 2.0
+CC BY 4.0